ping/libby-calibre-plugin/README.md

 ## Setup

-Open the plugin customisation settings (from calibre Preferences > Advanced: Plugins > Search for "overdrive libby" and then click on the "Customize plugin" button).

 To configure this plugin, you must already be using Libby on a [compatible](https://help.libbyapp.com/en-us/6105.htm) device.

+Open the plugin customisation settings (Preferences > Advanced: Plugins > Search for "overdrive libby" and then click on the "Customize plugin" button).

 ![settings](images/settings.png)

-You will need to get a Libby setup code by following the instructions [here](https://help.libbyapp.com/en-us/6070.htm).
-Enter the code into the plugin settings and click "OK".
+Get a Libby setup code by following the instructions [here](https://help.libbyapp.com/en-us/6070.htm).
+Enter the 8-digit code into the plugin settings and click "OK".
 If you encounter an error, the code may have expired.
 Get a new one and try again.

 You should only need to do this setup once.
 Then add the plugin to the toolbar/menubar as you wish.